onlinecity/wp-gatewayapi/readme.txt

 - Automatic synchronization of recipients and WordPress users, including selected metadata.
 - Add unlimited meta fields to your recipients: 11 content types to pick from!

+**Receive SMS'es:**

+- Reeive SMS'es sent from the phones of your visitors and others.
+- View received messages from the backend, via the "SMS Inbox".
+- Handle incoming SMS'es using standard WordPress hooks *(currently requires programming)*.

 **Integration in your website:**

 - Short-code generator, creating sign up, update and unsubscribe forms.